Genocs/genocs-library-docs/content/en/cli/index.md

 # Another option to build a clen architecture webapi
 genocs cleanapi new <Company.Project.Service>

-# To build a microservice webapi with multitentant support
+# To build a microservice web Api with multitenant support
 genocs microservice  <Company.Project.Service>
 ```